jpbochi/boardux/README.md

 ### engine

-- [ ] include player in the move requests and `referee` in the action requests
 - [ ] introduce referee concept (_authorises_ moves and _lists_ available moves)
+- [ ] allow for multiple referees to handle GET /moves and each one add their own move links
 - [ ] GET view of the game for a given player
 - [ ] include available moves in game view
 - [ ] ensure every single move is properly authorised